aws-powertools/powertools-lambda-java/docs/core/logging.md

 ## Standard structured keys

-Your Logger will always include the following keys to your structured logging:
+Your logs will always include the following keys to your structured logging:

 Key | Type | Example | Description
 ------------------------------------------------- | ------------------------------------------------- | --------------------------------------------------------------------------------- | -------------------------------------------------